JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Terms.md

 # Indemnity

-You agree to defend, indemnify, and hold us harmless, including our affiliates, agents, and partners, from and against any loss, damage, liability, claim, or demand, including reasonable attorneys' fees and expenses, made by any third party due to or arising out of: (a) your use of the Website; (a) your comments; (c) breach of these Terms and Conditions; (d) any breach of your representations and warranties set forth in these Terms and Conditions; (e) your violation of the rights of a third party, including but not limited to intellectual property rights; or (f) any overt harmful act toward any other user of the Website with whom you connected via the Website.
+You agree to defend, indemnify, and hold us harmless, including our affiliates, agents, and partners, from and against any loss, damage, liability, claim, or demand, including reasonable attorneys' fees and expenses, made by any third party due to or arising out of: (a) your use of the Website; (a) your comments; (c) breach of these Terms; (d) any breach of your representations and warranties set forth in these Terms; (e) your violation of the rights of a third party, including but not limited to intellectual property rights; or (f) any overt harmful act toward any other user of the Website with whom you connected via the Website.
 Notwithstanding the foregoing, we reserve the right, at your expense, to assume the exclusive defense and control of any matter for which you are required to indemnify us, and you agree to cooperate, at your expense, with our defense of such claims.
 We will use reasonable efforts to notify you of any such claim, action, or proceeding which is subject to this indemnification upon becoming aware of it.